 A sustainable university in human size

 We have placed campus around a shielded courtyard that connects campus with the harbor of Kalmar.
 The courtyard is shaped like a half circle with amfi seating and a direct acces to the inner atrium.
 In that way, we create a subtle transition between inside and outside with room for social happenings.
 There have in example been thrown concerts in relation to Pride and events for future students.
 In addition to that, the architecture supports the profile of Linnéuniversity as a green campus.
 The architecture is created with a sustainable focus on the ecological, economical and social print on the surroundings.
 Inside, trees create a fresh interior climate while supporting a great social environment as a place for gathering.
 The geometry of the building is optimized in relation to the sun and the moving sunlight throughout the day.
 This creates great daylight conditions for the learning environment and minimize unnecessary heat from direct sunlight.
 Solar panels on the roof support the energy consumption in the building and was already used when constructing the building, so that the energy used on the construction site came from the sun.
 Beside solar panels, green roofs contributes to a biodiverse neighborhood.
+The building is certified LEED gold.

 How the project addresses the Sustainable Development Goals